On Focusing Statistical Power for Searches and Measurements in Particle Physics: Experiments and Results

-In Figure~\ref{fig:median_lengths}b we find that FTS improves on LRS across the range of $0\leq \mu^*\leq 15$ with both wide ($s=6.0$) and narrow ($s=3.0$) focus functions.
-Table~\ref{tab:CI_summary} (bottom two rows) shows that FTS with wide focus provides a median length $22\%$ shorter than LRS for a 68\% confidence level in the setting where $\mu^*=0$.
-With narrow focus, the FTS intervals are $35\%$ shorter.
+In Figure~\ref{fig:median_lengths}b we show median confidence interval length in the LZ-inspired experiment as a function of the true signal strength.
+We find that FTS improves on LRS across the range of $0\leq \mu^*\leq 15$ with both wide ($s=6.0$) and narrow ($s=3.0$) focus functions.
+Table~\ref{tab:CI_summary} (bottom two rows) shows that FTS with wide focus provides a median length $47\%$ shorter than LRS for a 68\% confidence level in the setting where $\mu^*=0$.
+With narrow focus, the FTS intervals are $65\%$ shorter.
 As a result, we would expect a true negative search to conclude sooner with our method relative to the LRS-based method, on average.
 Furthermore, FTS maintains an advantage over LRS when $\mu^*\neq 0$.
-When $\mu^*=1$, the median $68\%$ confidence interval lengths for FTS are still $25\%$ shorter than LRS intervals when using wide focus and $34\%$ with narrow focus.
+When $\mu^*=1$, the median $68\%$ confidence interval lengths for FTS are still $45\%$ shorter than LRS intervals when using wide focus and $60\%$ with narrow focus.
 If WIMPs exist, our method would find evidence for them sooner by excluding the default hypothesis using less data.
-See Appendix~\ref{sec:appendixLZLimits} for a discussion on setting upper and lower limits.
+In the context, we recommend the narrow focus function since it demonstrates sensitivity to smaller signals.
 As in the Higgs case, the absolute gains in median interval length are similar for 68\% and 95\% confidence levels.
-For $\mu^*=0$, there is 17\% reduction for FTS-wide, 19\% for FTS-narrow; and for $\mu^*=1$, a 16\% reduction for FTS-wide and 16\% for FTS-narrow.
+For $\mu^*=0$, there is $11\%$ reduction for FTS-wide and for FTS-narrow; and for $\mu^*=1$, an $8\%$ reduction for FTS-wide and 10\% for FTS-narrow.